ml-research/cna_modules/README.md

 ### Via installation script
 Navigate into the directory `cna_modules`.
-Then execute following command to make the script executable:
+Then execute the following command to make the script executable:
 ```bash
 chmod +x install_script.sh
 ```

-After that execute the script via:
+After that, execute the script via:
 ```bash
 bash -i install_script.sh
 ```

-When the script executed successfully, activate the conda environment via:
+When the script is executed successfully, activate the conda environment via:
 ```bash
 conda activate cluster-normalize-activate
 ```